JasonYuan869/AutoWaifuClaimer/README.md

 Run `bot.py`.
 You must be focused on the Discord window in the specific waifu-rolling channel.

+A more user-friendly binary will be built soon.

 ## License
 Licensed under GNU General Public License v3.0.
 See [LICENCE](./LICENSE).